Karmak23/licorn/docs/daemon/index.rst

 .. glossary::

 	INotifier
-		Receives events on files / dirs from `gamin` and forwards them to the `ACLChecker`.
+		Receives events on files / dirs from `gamin` and forwards them to the :term:`ACLChecker`.

 	ACLChecker
 		Receives check requests from `INotifier`.
 Automatically applies ACLs and standard posix perms when needed.
-See :ref:`aclchecker` for details.
+For more technical details, head to the :ref:`ACLChecker dedicated documentation <aclchecker>`.

 Network related threads